prashant-baj/fc-ai-assistant/readme.md

 ## Core Components

+### APIs
+- **FCAIKBSync** - REST API for invoking the vectorization process.
+- **FCAIChatbot** - Websocket API for conversations.

 ### AWS Lambda Functions

-- **FCAIKBSynchFunction**: Creates vector embeddings for catalog items using Amazon Bedrock and stores the enriched data in S3.
+- **FCAIKBSynchFunction**: Creates vector embeddings for catalog items using Amazon Bedrock Titan embeddings model and stores the enriched data in S3.
-- **FCAIChatbotLambda**: Main chat logic, integrates Bedrock LLM for AI responses, fetches product info from the vector dump.
 - **FCAIChatbotAuthorizer**: Custom Lambda for JWT/Cognito-based authorization of WebSocket connections.
-- **FCAIChatbotLambda**: Lambda function that is integrated with websocket API.
-Responsible for orchatrating the intent analyzer, user query and RAG.
-Also puts the conversations in dynamo db table.
+- **FCAIChatbotLambda**: Main chat orechestrator that responds to websocket requests.
+It called underlying lambda functions based on the responsibility, formats the responses for the client app to consume and also logs the conversation events into dynamodb.
+Conversation logs contain uuid for each event, wss session id, userid, timestamp, user query and bot response.
 - **FCAIIntentAnalyserLambda**: Identifies the intent of the user.
 It classifies the intent in one of the following intents:
 - Intents
   - Greetings (e.g. hello, hi, howdy)